 Instructions

-- Chop the meat into cubes and set aside.
+- Chop the meat into cubes and set aside.3 to 4 cups leftover roast lamb

-- Add the meat and stir well to coat.
-Once coated remove from the pan to a plate and set aside while you prepare the vegetables
+- Add the cubed lamb and stir well to coat the lamb with the spices.
+Remove the lamb to a plate and set aside while you fry the vegetables

-- Add another tablespoon of oil to the frying pan and fry the onions, celery and garlic until they start to soften.
+- Add another splash of oil to the same pan and then fry the onions, celery and carrots (still on moderate heat) until the onions start to turn translucent.2 - 3 tablespoons sunflower oil, 2 cloves garlic (optional)

-- Stir in the spice-coated meat, cover with a lid and simmer for 30 minutes until the vegetables are cooked.
+- Cover the pan with a lid and simmer for 15 to 20 minutes until the vegetables are almost cooked.
+I like to taste at this point so that I can add extra chilli if necessary.

 Notes